Chertsey Vets Team

 After working as an intern and resident in specialist referral practice in the North West, he and Sarah decided to relocate to Surrey after the birth of their first daughter.

-Many years working as an emergency vet has given Tristan the ability to be calm under pressure, and deal with any emergency that comes through the door.
-Tristan is currently undergoing further specialist training in keyhole surgery (endosurgery).
+Many years working in busy clinics, has given Tristan the ability to be calm under pressure, and deal with any emergency that comes through the door.
+Tristan performs keyhole surgery, and is currently undergoing further specialist training alongside human surgeons.

 Dr Sarah Martin MA VetMB MRCVS